 Reducing barriers that limit the adoption of high performance computing (HPC) addresses an important problem that broadly affects the science, engineering, and humanities communities.
 This effort builds on existing capabilities with large and varied user communities, and on national scale cyberinfrastructure and high-performance computing resources.
 The approach has several benefits:

 This project builds on the strengths of existing efforts, and has the potential to benefit a broad user community.
 The project develops Open OnDemand 2.0, an open-source software that enables access to high-performance computing, cloud, and remote computing resources via the web, and lower the barriers to access HPC systems.
 The project combines two widely used HPC resources:

 The software employs a unique per-user web server architecture.
 This gives a user full system-level access to an HPC cluster through a web browser.
 Job performance visibility is provided by XDMoD, which enables users to make more efficient usage of HPC resources.
 Innovation and discovery will be integrated through a study which investigates ways to leverage the system-level access provided by Open OnDemand with science gateways.
 The integrated platform will enhance resource utilization visibility, extend to more resource types and institutions, and support a smooth and easy utilization of HPC resources with intuitive web interfaces.

-OSC, with partners from the University of Virginia and SUNY Buffalo were awarded an NSF grant under the CSSI program managed by the Office of Advanced Cyberinfrastructure This ~$3.3M award (#1835725) provides funding through the end of 2023 and is formally titled “Frameworks: Software NSCI-Open OnDemand 2.0: Advancing Accessibility and Scalability for Computational Science through Leveraged Software Cyberinfrastructure” NSF site listing for this award
+OSC, with partners from Virginia Tech and SUNY Buffalo were awarded an NSF grant under the CSSI program managed by the Office of Advanced Cyberinfrastructure This ~$3.3M award (#1835725) provides funding through the end of 2023 and is formally titled “Frameworks: Software NSCI-Open OnDemand 2.0: Advancing Accessibility and Scalability for Computational Science through Leveraged Software Cyberinfrastructure” NSF site listing for this award